 NPA Monthly Invoice Extraction to Excel by Student

-Extract NPA monthly invoices to Excel with student-level service minutes — IEP-authorized vs delivered, rate tier, and service type — across multiple states.
+Extract NPA monthly invoices to Excel by student, with IEP-authorized vs delivered minutes, rate tiers, service types, and LEA reconciliation fields.

 School District Related-Services Invoice Review